enricozanardo/wall-e/scripts/README.md

 2. **Thread State Tracking**: Tracks the state of each thread to provide detailed diagnostics when issues occur.
 3. **Recovery Mechanisms**: Automatically attempts to recover from deadlocks by terminating stuck threads.
 4. **Optimized Data Threads**: Uses a separate thread pool for data loading operations with `--data-threads`.
+5. **Reliable Training Mode**: Now used by default, providing a fully sequential training approach that eliminates thread synchronization issues by design.

 If you encounter "Progress stalled" warnings during text generation, use the `--disable-watchdog` option.